 Following the same sequence as you used for the obverse, examine the reverse side of the coin, with the coin oriented upside down.
 Check the inscriptions and devices for any doubling, missing elements, or other oddness.
 Pay close attention to the mint mark, if present.
 Try tilting the coin at various angles to the light, which can sometimes make details easier to see.

 The final step in checking your coin should be to examine the edge.
 Roll the coin along your palm, so you can see all of the edge while you watch for seams, lines, missing reeded edges, and other abnormal factors of the edge.
 If the edge has letters, look for doubled or missing letters.

 Practice these steps until you can perform them very quickly.
-Each coin you examine should take no more than 15 to 20 seconds, and when you get used to seeing the detail on different coin types, you'll develop an eye for this that will allow you to scan coins even quicker.
+Each coin you examine should take no more than 15 to 20 seconds.
+When you get used to seeing the detail on different coin types, you'll develop an eye that will allow you to scan coins even quicker.
 Set aside any coins that you think might be different than normal so that you can examine them at your leisure under good lighting with strong magnification.
 At first, you might end up finding a lot of worthless varieties, but you'll be amazed at how much two seemingly alike coins can differ in the details!

 - Don't get caught up trying to discern minor details.
 If the doubling, repunched mint mark, or die break cannot be seen easily and clearly under 10x magnification, the variety probably isn't worth much money.

 - Get in the habit of tipping the coin at different angles to the light.
 Sometimes minor doubling can only be seen from a certain perspective.